-- Able to apply imagination, creativity and curiosity to practice in order to achieve positive changes for children. - Use judgement and authority to intervene with children, families, communities and promote independence, provide support and prevent harm, neglect and abuse (PCF7) through using evidence informed practice interventions drawing on research, practice knowledge and information from people who have experience of the service. - Able to apply problem skills where relevant information is not available or less conclusive in determining the child's needs and level of risk. - Able to develop, deliver and evaluate a range of interventions showing evidence informed practice that draws on research and practice knowledge to secure improved outcomes for children and their families. - Able to recognise that interventions are not achieving timely change for children and try different evidence informed interventions where appropriate or make timely confident professional judgements and sound decisions about how to best safeguard and promote the welfare of the child. - Help children find permanence without unnecessary delay (KSS AP 3), consistently acting purposefully to identify a permanent home for the child without unnecessary deliberations which cause delay, giving due consideration to the child's preferences providing a clear rationale for when they cannot be acted upon, produce accessible, high quality, well-argued, evidenced and sensitively presented assessments and provide high quality communications. - Support children and families in transition (KSS AP 4) consistently ensuring the reasons for any move is communicated clearly, openly and sensitively with children (taking into account their age and capacity), parents, carers and other relevant others.
+- Able to apply imagination, creativity and curiosity to practice in order to achieve positive changes for children and share this with other practitioners in team and other professional meetings. - Use judgement and authority effectively to intervene with children, families, communities and promote independence, provide support and prevent harm, neglect and abuse (PCF7) through using evidence informed practice interventions drawing on research, practice knowledge and information from people who have experience of the service. - Be able and confident in applying problem skills where relevant information is not available or less conclusive in determining the child's needs and level of risk. - Able to develop, deliver and evaluate a range of interventions showing evidence informed practice that draws on research and practice knowledge to secure improved outcomes for children and their using systemic thinking and strengths based approaches. - Drawing upon relevant research including the secure base thinking and research, be able to recognise that interventions are not achieving timely change for children and try different evidence informed interventions where appropriate or make timely confident professional judgements and sound decisions about how to best safeguard and promote the welfare of the child. - Help children find permanence without unnecessary delay (KSS AP 3), consistently acting purposefully to identify a permanent home for the child without unnecessary deliberations which cause delay, giving due consideration to the child's preferences providing a clear rationale for when they cannot be acted upon, produce accessible, high quality, well-argued, evidenced and sensitively presented assessments and provide high quality communications. - Support children and families in transition (KSS AP 4) consistently ensuring the reasons for any move is communicated clearly, openly and sensitively with children (taking into account their age and capacity), parents, carers and other relevant others.
 Support parents and other carers to prepare children for changes in where they are living and arrangements for contact. - Support the placement, including managing disruption and breakdown (KSS AP 5) consistently identifying the most effective types of support using the best evidence, and applying this to the provision of flexible, on-going arrangements, identifying indicators and early warning signs that a permanence home is under strain and be clear and decisive in situations where children are unable to remain at home and, apply any lessons learnt.